cerebellamap/Gene2Cere/README.md

 This protocol is compatible with Windows and Unix-based systems (Mac OSX and Linux) and requires Python version 3.10 and R version 4.2 or higher.
 Running this protocol in a separate Anaconda environment is advisable for optimal performance and to prevent potential conflicts with other scripts or libraries.
 Establishing a dedicated environment minimizes the risk of inadvertently causing conflicts with other installed software or different Python or R versions.

 ### 1. Anaconda can be downloaded from its official website (https://www.anaconda.com).
 Follow the installation instructions tailored to your computer's specifications.
-### 2. After installing Anaconda, restart any open terminals.
-Then, create a dedicated environment that includes Python (version 3.10) and R (version 4.2) by executing the command provided below.Note: Main dependency packages are listed in the key resources table.
-We have also provided a YAML file named ‘‘Gene2Cere-env.yaml’’  with the minimum environment to run the scripts, which could be downloaded from https://github.com/cerebellamap/Gene2Cere.
+### 2. 2.
+After installing Anaconda, restart any open terminals.
+Then, create a dedicated environment that includes Python (version 3.10), R (version 4.2), and dependency packages necessary to run the scripts by executing the command provided below: Note: Main dependency packages are listed in the key resources table.
+We have also provided a YAML file named ‘‘Gene2Cere-env.yaml’’ with the minimum environment to run the scripts, which can be downloaded from https://github.com/cerebellamap/Gene2Cere.

-    conda env create -n Gene2Cere -f Gene2Cere-env.yaml
+    conda create -n Gene2Cere -f Gene2Cere-env.yaml

 To set up your dedicated Anaconda environment, follow the step-by-step instructions provided by the prompts during the creation process.
 This ensures the environment is configured correctly.
 For comprehensive guidance on how to create, manage, and work with Anaconda environments, you can refer to the official Anaconda documentation (https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).